 How does this medication work?
 What will it do for me?

 Obinutuzumab belongs to the group of cancer-fighting medications called antineoplastics.
 Specifically, it is a monoclonal antibody that belongs to the group of antineoplastics known as biological response modifiers.
-It is used with the medication chlorambucil to treat chronic lymphocytic leukemia (CLL) in adults who have not previously been treated for CLL.
+It is used with the medication chlorambucil to treat chronic lymphocytic leukemia (CLL) for adults who have not previously been treated for CLL.
+It is also used with other chemotherapy, to treat follicular lymphoma (FL).

 CLL is a blood cancer that causes too many white blood cells to be produced and causes them to live too long.
+FL is a type of non-Hodgkin's lymphoma that causes too many of a specific type of white blood cell (B-lymphocytes) to be produced.
 Obinutuzumab works by attaching to these white blood cells, causing them to die.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.